When Insight isn't Enough

 Instructor

-Hadar Assouline is an experienced psychotherapist, lecturer, and certified clinical supervisor specializing in CBT.
+Hadar Asulin is an experienced psychotherapist, lecturer, and certified clinical supervisor specializing in CBT.
 She works with children, adolescents, and adults, and combines clinical practice with teaching and mentoring therapists and other professionals.
 Hadar leads integrative CBT programs and provides professional supervision, bringing a practical and compassionate approach that supports resilience and meaningful change.

 Dr Gitit Sagiv